This site is intended for US healthcare professionals only

 The most frequent adverse reactions (≥5%) leading to dose reduction of CABOMETYX were PPE, diarrhea, fatigue, proteinuria, and decreased appetite.
 Dose interruptions occurred in 72% patients receiving CABOMETYX.
 Adverse reactions requiring dosage interruption in ≥5% of patients were PPE, diarrhea, dyspnea, hypertension, decreased appetite and proteinuria.1

-For eligible patients who gave been prescribed CABOMETYX: Dose Exchange Program
+For eligible patients who have been prescribed CABOMETYX: Dose Exchange Program

 Additional restrictions and eligibility rules apply.